andreamontanari/PlaceHolder/README.md

 Main Features:
   - Completely free
+  - NO Login required
-  - Save last 5 locations you don't want to forget
+  - Save all locations you don't want to forget
   - Navigate to a GPS position with Google Maps

 ### Version
 1.2